 In another step to overcome this gap in care, hospitals are teaming up with respite care programs that offer housing to homeless patients as they recuperate from in-patient procedures or manage chronic conditions.
 Chicago’s Northwestern Hospital now contracts with Interfaith House to provide short-term housing, and since 2010 in Los Angeles, Recuperative Care Centers has placed more than 1,500 homeless patients in local motels for the critical first stage in their recovery.
 According to statistics from that program cited in 2014, the program had saved its associated hospitals more than $12 million.

 In Toronto, the fledgling Palliative Education and Care for the Homeless (PEACH) program was launched to assist the city’s estimated homeless population of 5,000.
 A major piece of PEACH’s work is to ensure that homeless patients with terminal illnesses are provided hospice care and are able to die with dignity, away from the increased stress and discomfort of living on the streets.

 “Our experience shows us that the majority of this population dies in social isolation,” said Dr. Naheed Dosani, who leads PEACH’s outreach program.
 “They die with very few people around them, very few supports, and it’s a tragedy.”

-The increase in these types of palliative and respite care programs are needed to address the alarming rise in the elderly homeless population.
-The National Health Care for Homeless Council projects that population to grow to more than 95,000 in the U.S. by 2050.
+The increase in these types of palliative and respite care programs is needed to address the alarming rise in the elderly homeless population.
+The National Health Care for Homeless Council projects that the population will grow to more than 95,000 in the U.S. by 2050.
 Already, according to reports from groups that provide care for the homeless, between 2008 and 2014, there was a 50% jump in the numbers of patients over 50 years old.